tyeen/BlockJump/README.md

 ### What is this
 I'm a beginner of Cocoa developing, and started using Xcode just recently.
 In my immature opinion, Xcode is lack of navigatiing skills.
-This plugin let you jump between methods or other items in the source editor.
+This plug-in let you jump between methods or other items in the source editor.

-A little illumination shows how it looks like:
+### How does it work
+A simple illumination:

 ![](https://raw.github.com/tyeen/BlockJump/master/screen_record.gif)

-### How does it work
 I did some research about DVTKit and related sources, found some ways to get the range of the methods and other items in the current source file.

-Then just wrote some code that check the current location and where to go next.
+Then I just wrote some code that check the current location and find where to go next.

-When you pressed the key combination that I defined in this plug-in, you can move around the source code more easier.
+When you presse the key combination that I defined in this plug-in, you can move around the source code more easier.

 Key combination: